 There is hope

 There is an appeals process for the Administrative License Suspension but the appeal must be filed within 30 days.
-An experienced and knowledgeable attorney who tackles tough DUI cases may be able to identify issues in your case that can be challenged.
-Citizens like you have trusted Attorney Mike Sherman and he has proven to be a life-saver for many.
+An experienced and knowledgeable attorney who tackles tough DUI cases may identify issues in your case that can be challenged.
+Citizens like you have trusted PA DUI Attorney Mike Sherman and he has been a life-saver for many.
 He is a different type of attorney.
-He’s the kind who is willing to fight for you.
+He's the kind who is willing to fight for you.

 What is the Mike Sherman Difference?